vishal-naik-byte/Cybersecurity_tasks/README.md

 ## 3. Risk Calculator

-   Description: A tool to assess and calculate potential risks based on predefined criteria, providing insights for risk management and mitigation strategies.
+   Description: A tool to assess and calculate potential risks based on predefined criteria, providing insights for risk management.

-   Objectives: Quantify risk levels, suggest mitigation strategies, and prioritize security efforts.
+   Objectives: Quantify risk levels, and prioritize security efforts.

    Technologies Used: Python.